 It’s great for an easy weeknight dinner that’s got major flavor and all kinds of pretty, colorful veggies!
 Plus, you can customize this stir fry to use the veggies your family loves best.

-Notes on this easy sweet and sour chicken with vegetables:
+Notes on making easy sweet and sour chicken:

 - I of course use my homemade sweet and sour sauce — it just takes 5 ingredients and 5 minutes to make! — but you could substitute a store-bought version.
 (I won’t tell.)